-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » International Narcotics and Law Enforcement Affairs » International Narcotics and Law Enforcement Affairs: 2009-2010 Photos » Photos: Manual Eradication of Coca in Colombia
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » International Narcotics and Law Enforcement Affairs » International Narcotics and Law Enforcement Affairs: 2009-2010 Photos » Photos: Manual Eradication of Coca in Colombia

 The Government of Colombia (GOC) began the manual eradication program in 2005 as a project to complement aerial eradication’s efforts, particularly in those areas where spray is impossible – borders, rivers, and National Parks.
 This year, manual eradication has eliminated over 40,000 hectares of coca.
 However, civilian manual eradicators and the Police, Army, and Navy units that protect them have faced increasing deaths and injuries from FARC ambushes, mines and IEDs (improvised explosive devices).
 These tactics are intended by the illegally armed groups to protect their coca and prevent the entry of state security forces into the jungle they control.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.